Victordh/EvilHangman/README.md

 # EvilHangman
 Victor den Haan - 10118039
 Final App for Virtual App Studio
-Evil Hangman game - This app tries to prevent the user from guessing the word within the amount of guesses allowed.
+Evil Hangman game - A hangman app with two modes: normal and evil.
+In normal, you try to guess the word the computer has in mind.
+In evil, the computer will try to prevent you from doing so by changing their word.

 Features:
 DONE Progress history